 If you live in Cambodia and work for foreign clients, Cambodia tax residence, Cambodian-source income rules, client-country withholding, treaty relief, and your legal setup can all matter.
 Keep contracts, invoices, platform statements, bank receipts, exchange-rate records, and any foreign tax documents.
 If a client withholds tax abroad, ask a qualified adviser whether treaty relief or a foreign tax credit is available for your facts.

 Your invoice should show your legal name or business name, tax registration details where applicable, address, client details, invoice number, invoice date, service description, service period, amount, currency, VAT treatment if applicable, payment terms, and payment details.
+For Cambodian clients, VAT-registered or self-declaration freelancers should check whether 10% VAT and local invoice rules apply.
+For foreign clients, do not just write "VAT-free" because the client is abroad; document whether the service is rendered or used outside Cambodia and keep export-service evidence where you apply zero-rating.

 Cambodian freelancers should avoid relying only on chat messages, screenshots, or verbal agreements.
 Number invoices consistently, reconcile each payout to a client and invoice, save expense receipts, and keep records long enough to support tax filings, bank questions, visa applications, financing, or future company registration.

 Cambodian freelancers can use local bank transfers, international wires, specialist payout providers, and freelancer platforms.
 The best method depends on client country, fees, payout speed, compliance documents, currency, and whether the provider is locally supported.
+The payout method does not change VAT: the same Cambodian freelancer may need different invoice treatment for a Cambodian client, a foreign client using the service outside Cambodia, or a foreign client where the service benefit is connected to Cambodia.

 Platforms like Flexhire, Fiverr, and Upwork are commonly used by Cambodian freelancers.
 Fiverr and Upwork can help with marketplace demand and smaller project work, but Flexhire is usually the stronger structured option for serious international freelance careers because it combines vetted opportunities, contracts, payment records, and flexible payout support in one workflow.